-Configuring an AIX Server for PC Client Installation
+Configuring an AIX Server for Remote Client Installation

-Complete the following steps to configure an AIX server for Web-based System Manager PC Client installation:
+Complete the following steps to configure an AIX server for Web-based System Manager Remote Client installation:

-- 1. Install an HTTP Server on the server where Web-based System Manager resides.
+- Install an HTTP Server on the server where Web-based System Manager resides.
 The recommended Web server is IBM HTTP Server.
 Refer to the documentation for each product on how to install and configure the HTTP Server. - 2.
-After the HTTP Server is running, run the following command to configure Web-based System Manager:
+After the HTTP Server is running, type the following command to configure Web-based System Manager: - /usr/websm/bin/configassist - 3.
+Proceed in Configuration Assistant until you reach the main panel. - 4.

-/usr/websm/bin/configassist

-- 3. In Configuration Assistant, proceed until you reach the main panel. - 4.
 Select Configure a web server to run Web-based System Manager in a browser. - 5.
-Select Next. - 6.
+Click Next. - 6.
 Follow the instructions on the subsequent panels to finish the configurations.

-Installing Web-based System Manager PC Client on the Windows System
+Installing Web-based System Manager Remote Client on the Windows System

-- 1. Uninstall any previous version of Web-based System Manager PC Client.
-For more information, see "Uninstalling Web-based System Manager PC Client from a Windows System". - Enter the following Web address in the PC Web browser: hostname/pc_client/pc_client.html, where hostname is the name of the AIX server configured for Web-based System Manager PC Client installation. - 3.
-Click Proceed at the warning screen to install. - 4.
-On Internet Explorer, a Security Warning will be displayed requesting permission to temporarily install and run a Java JVM file.
-Select YES to complete the installation.
-On Netscape Communicator, two Java Security messages will be displayed, you must select Grant for both to complete the installation. - 5.
-When the PC Client Installer panel is displayed, press Next to continue. - 6.
-To install using the default location, press Next, otherwise enter the desired location, then press Next. - 7.
-A confirmation panel will be displayed showing the install location, the package being installed, and the approximate size of the install package.
-Press Next to start the installation. - 8.
-A status panel is displayed showing either that the installation completed successfully, or any messages if errors occurred during the installation.
-Press Finish to close the panel.
+- 1. Uninstall any previous version of Web-based System Manager Remote Client.
+For more information, see "Uninstalling Web-based System Manager Remote Client from a Windows System." - 2.
+Type the following address in your machine's Web browser: - http://hostname/remote_client.html - where hostname is the name of the AIX server configured for Web-based System Manager Remote Client installation. - 3.
+Click the Windows link that appears on the Web page.
+This downloads the setup.exe file to your machine. - 4.
+After the download is complete, run the setup.exe file to begin the installation process. - 5.
+When the Remote Client Installer panel displays, click Next to continue. - 6.
+To install using the default location, click Next.
+Otherwise, type the desired location and click Next. - 7.
+A confirmation panel displays, showing you the install location, the package being installed, and the approximate size of the install package.
+Click Next to start the installation.
+If any of the information shown is incorrect, click Back to make corrections. - 8.
+A status panel displays error messages if errors occurred during the installation, or a message that says the installation completed successfully.
+Click Finish to close the panel.

-Uninstalling Web-based System Manager PC Client from a Windows System
+Uninstalling Web-based System Manager Remote Client from a Windows System